jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

   the tests are still green

-* The :ref:`if statements<if statements>` for when the timer is NOT done all return the current light, I add a statement for :red:`RED` to be clearer
+* The :ref:`if statements<if statements>` for when the timer is :red:`NOT done` all return the current light, I add a statement for :red:`RED` to be clearer

   .. code-block:: python
     :linenos: